-1. Current terms of reference. email sent to S. Williams

-- 2.Pioneer Womens Hut Option & agreement with P. Greenhalgh re 355 committees 3.Limbs over fence need removing. e.mail sent 2/2/19

-4. Mens Urinal to be serviced
+- 1. Current terms of reference, email sent to S. Williams - 2.Pioneer Womens Hut Option & agreement with P. Greenhalgh re 355 committees 3.Limbs over fence need removing. e.mail sent 2/2/19 - 4.
+Mens Urinal to be serviced

-2/2/19 Bus Report We've started this new year with boothings on par with previous years - The new prices will apply to everyone now wheel, will help our lendget - hopefully we won't have to raise prices you a while.
-Thanks to tremendous input from our Voleenkeers our costo are leeing kept to a minimum - our Dervice "Tops" as usual.
-Our diving room has been refurbished - thanks to those who keeped with this.
-Our "office" at the Visitors Centre is working smoothly with handly a hiccep do we all know an "office Hiccep do we all know an "office I an own is an impossability so thank you staff for a great job.
-We look forwarde to more groups + toens en 2019 - essential to eur surviva Anne Thorachgood.
+2/2/19 Bus Report We've started this new year with with bookings on par with prices greats - The new prices will apply to everyone now wheels will help our lendet - hopefully we won't have lo raise prices for a while.
+Thanks to tremendous input from our Voleenkeers our costo are leeing kept to a minimum - our service "tops" as usual.
+Our dining toon has been refurbished - thanks to those who keeped with this.
+Our "office" at the Visitors Centre is working smoothly with handly a hiceef as we all know an office of our is an impossability so thank you stoff for a great job.
+We look forwarde to more groups + loeus en 2019 - essential to sen surviva Anne Thoroughgood.